Find Affordable College Courses

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Graduate Certificate Colleges.

-Our 2023 rankings named University of North Carolina at Greensboro the most popular school in North Carolina for liberal arts / sciences and humanities students working on their graduate certificate.
+Our analysis found University of North Carolina at Greensboro to be the most popular school for liberal arts / sciences and humanities students who want to pursue a graduate certificate in North Carolina.
 UNC Greensboro is a fairly large public school located in the large city of Greensboro.

 About 50% of the students majoring in liberal arts / sciences and humanities at the school are women while 50% are male.